songweizhi/MetaCHIP/README.md

 How to run it:
 ---

-+ MetaCHIP is a python3 pipeline!
++ MetaCHIP scripts are implemented in python3, please use python3 instead of python.
-+ All input files must be placed in working directory!
++ All input files need to be placed in working directory!

+        # modules need to be loaded first
+        module load python/3.4.3
+        module load blast+/2.2.31
+        module load muscle/3.8.31
+        module load phyml/20120412
+        module load fasttree/2.1.7
+        module load clustalo/1.2.2

         # first:
         python3 MetaCHIP.py